University of the Philippines Diliman: The Oblation and Academic Oval

-The main and largest road in the university is the Academic Oval, informally known as "Acad Oval."
+The main and largest road in the university is the Academic Oval, informally known as "Acad Oval".
 This road is composed of two joining avenues, the Roxas and Osmeña Avenues.
 Having a total circumference of about 2.2 km, the oval connects the rest of the colleges of the university from the main University Avenue.
-The avenue derives its name from several colleges located around it, namely the College of Mass Communication, College of Music, College of Engineering, College of Law, School of Economics, College of Business Administration, College of Education, College of Social Sciences and Philosophy and School of Library and Information Studies.
+The avenue derives its name from several colleges located around it, namely the College of Media and Communication, College of Music, College of Engineering, College of Law, School of Economics, College of Business Administration, College of Education, College of Social Sciences and Philosophy and School of Library and Information Studies.
 The oval also covers Quezon Hall, the U.P.
 Theater, National Engineering Center, Student Activity Center/Vinzons Hall, Center for International Studies and Jorge B. Vargas Museum.
 Additionally, the Academic Oval is planted with over 500 acacia and fire trees.